nbrok/DOS09/README.md

 # DOS09
 My own Disk Operating Sytem for the 6809.
 It is still in development and not completely ready for use... though it can be used but it is not as I want it to be finally.
 Probaly you can learn something......
-This software runs at my Scrumpel8d syetem with a CF-card interface.
+This software runs at my Scrumpel8d system with a CF-card interface.